The Wedge-tailed Eagle (Aquila audax) is Australia's largest living raptor and one of the largest eagles in the world.

 The proponent for the Western Victoria Transmission Network Project (WVTNP) is proposing to construct large-scale overhead electricity transmission infrastructure through regions of Western Victoria with a high density of active Wedge-tailed Eagles.

 The proponent acknowledged the importance of avoiding impact to eagles when an alternate corridor, south of Bacchus Marsh, was dismissed due to likely impacts on Wedge-tailed Eagle populations along the Rowsley Scarp.
-This was based on precedents set in 2005 when a planning permit to build a 70 generator wind farm at Yaloak was refused to protect eagles.
+This was based on precedents set in 2005 when a planning permit to build a 70 generator wind farm at Yaloak was refused, in order to protect eagles.

 It is critical that electricity network planners seriously consider eagle nesting, territory and habitat requirements.
 Without a best practice approach, cumulative impacts of transmission infrastructure in active eagle territories could lead to high mortality rates and this species becoming regionally threatened.

-While Wedge-tailed eagles are not considered to be under threat on the Australian mainland they are protected in Victoria under the Wildlife Act 1975 and must not be killed, hunted, poisoned, trapped or taken from the wild.
+While Wedge-tailed Eagles are not currently listed as a threatened species on the Australian mainland they are protected in Victoria under the Wildlife Act 1975 and must not be killed, hunted, poisoned, trapped or taken from the wild.

 A precautionary principle should be applied when planning future overhead transmission infrastructure and wind energy facilities by avoiding areas of high eagle utilisation.
 Where Wedge-tailed Eagle territories cannot be avoided in open rural country, transmission lines should be routed underground to avoid ongoing disturbance, collision and electrocution risks.